skooter500/BGE/Labs/index.md

 - Calculate the distance between two vectors using ```glm::length```
 - Use the vector dot product (```glm::dot```) and inverse cos (```glm::acos```)

 If you need some revision on this, be sure to read the [game maths lecture notes](../Course) again.
+Also here is [a great series of articles that explains vectors and matrices](http://blog.wolfire.com/2009/07/linear-algebra-for-game-developers-part-1/).

 Firstly, navigate to where you have cloned the repo and checkout the branch for the lab: